saieva/saieva.github.io/_posts/2025-06-01-bergen-rockland-free-outdoor-concerts.markdown

 date:   2025-06-01 06:00:01 -0400
 seo:
    type: WebPage
-   date_modified: 2025-06-29 09:30:00 -0400
+   date_modified: 2025-07-02 09:30:00 -0400
 tags: [Outdoor Concerts, Summer Concerts, Bergen County Music, Rockland County Music]
 permalink: /2025-bergen-rockland-free-outdoor-summer-concerts.html
 categories: Music
 ---
 ![Summer Concerts in Bergen and Rockland Counties](/images/SummerConcerts.jpg "Music in the park...")

+- _7/2/2025 Update: The town of Woodcliff Lake opened a beautiful park this year and is hosting an outdoor Summer concert series called Woodcliff Wednesdays.
+The series includes a family movie night and a Friday finale music concert.
+See the schedule below for updates._

 Get outside this Summer for music and movies in the park!
 Check out this consolidated schedule of outdoor concerts across Bergen County, NJ, and Rockland County, NY.
 Most shows are free for residents and visitors.
-Bring a lawn chair and pack a cooler with drinks and snacks for a great night out.
+Bring a lawn chair, a blanket, and pack a cooler with drinks and snacks for a great night out.

 Scroll to the bottom of this page for additional concert locations and recommendations.